 - Attach flexible tubing to splitter, pump and rigid tubing.
 Insert rigid tubing into culture bottle

-- Turn on air pump
+- Turn on the air pump

 - Fill bottles with a small amount of freshwater to test and make sure all 3 airlines create a modest flow of bubbles.
-Adjust flow rate on the splitter as necessary to create uniform moderate flow.
+Adjust the flow rate on the splitter as necessary to create a uniform moderate flow.